More Hong Kong protests planned as U.S. raises travel warning

 Australia also warned its travelers in an updated advisory.

-The protests pose the biggest popular challenge to Chinese President Xi Jinping since he came to power in 2012.
+The protests pose a grave popular challenge to Chinese President Xi Jinping since he came to power in 2012.
 Xi is also grappling with a debilitating trade war with the United States and a slowing economy.

+China’s Foreign Ministry lodged stern representations with the United States, urging U.S. officials to stop sending wrong signals to the “violent separatists” in Hong Kong.

-Hong Kong is facing its worst crisis since it returned to China from British rule in 1997 because of the protests, the head of China’s Hong Kong and Macau Affairs office has said.
+The protests have left Hong Kong facing its worst crisis since it returned to China from British rule in 1997, the head of China’s Hong Kong and Macau Affairs office said.

 More protests are planned in several districts across the city this weekend, starting on Friday, with demonstrators also planning a three-day rally at the city’s international airport.